sardeshm/Conference_Track_Management_App/README.md

 Install pandas: pip install pandas

-npm install @angular/CLI
+npm install -g @angular/cli

-npm install typescript
+npm install -g typescript

 ## Development server
 Run (main.py) for a dev server.
 Navigate to `http://127.0.0.1:5000`.
 The application will automatically reload if you change any of the source files.